Introduction and Background

 No. Evusheld has been available since January 2022, with access being better in some areas of the US compared to others.
 All patients with CLL/SLL are eligible regardless of disease status or treatment status, and Evusheld should be administered right away if available.
 If you are still having difficulty obtaining a dose of Evusheld, please consider reading here and printing off CLL Society’s Official Statement to take to your healthcare provider.

-Does Evusheld really work against the Omicron subvariant BA.2 because someone told me it doesn’t work as well?
+Does Evusheld really work against the Omicron subvariants because someone told me it doesn’t work as well?

 I heard somewhere that there are cardiac risks associated with getting Evusheld, so how concerned should I be about a heart attack?

-I recently received a COVID-19 booster dose, so now how long should I wait before to get Evusheld?
+I recently received a COVID-19 booster dose, so now how long should I wait before getting Evusheld?

 The guidance has been updated to include waiting two weeks after receiving a COVID-19 vaccination dose.
 You can read more about the CDC guidance here (top of page three).

 I’m due for another COVID-19 booster dose, but I already received Evusheld.
-How long should I wait before getting my next COVID-19 booster?
+How long should I wait after getting Evusheld before getting my next COVID-19 booster?

-There is no official recommended waiting period between the administration of Evusheld and receiving a COVID-19 vaccination dose.
-Although some CLL physicians will still suggest waiting two weeks after receiving Evusheld.
+There is no official recommendation to wait any period of time after getting Evusheld to receive another COVID-19 vaccination dose.
+Although some CLL physicians will still suggest waiting two weeks after receiving Evusheld as well.

 How soon after I get Evusheld is it effective/working?